-- Disconnect power from where the leak is and from its proximity. - Stop the water from flowing, from i.e. the water mains, if possible. - Notify of the situation immediately: - to the maintenance personnel: HOAS/Välittömiä toimenpiteitä vaativat vikailmoitukset, phone 020 4912720, service 020 4912720 - Contact the emergency number if needed 112. - Main water shutoff: In the heat distribution room - Heat distribution room: In the basement in staircase A - Electricity switchboard: In the basement in staircase A
+- Disconnect power from where the leak is and from its proximity. - Stop the water from flowing, from i.e. the water mains, if possible. - Notify of the situation immediately: - to the maintenance personnel: HOAS/Välittömiä toimenpiteitä vaativat vikailmoitukset, phone 020 4912720, service 020 4912720 - to the housing manager: ma-pe klo 9-16, tel.
+09 549900 - Contact the emergency number if needed 112. - Main water shutoff: Heat distribution room: at the back of the bike storage for staircase A. - Heat distribution room: At the back of the bike storage for staircase A - Electricity switchboard: The lobby of staircase A